jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 chance for the defender to prevent, detect, respond to and recover from the breach.
-Timeline

 Figure 29\.
 Detection in non\-actor\-disclosed breaches

 Figure 30\.
-Number of steps per breach in non\-Error breaches (n\=258\) Event Chains
+Number of steps per breach in non\-Error breaches (n\=258\)

-6Event Chains are kinda like Attack Flow in Appendix B: VERIS and Standards, but more basic.
+6 Event Chains are kinda like Attack Flow in Appendix B: VERIS and Standards, but more basic.

-2022 DBIRResults and Analysis
+2022 DBIR Results and Analysis

-21
-Figure 31 provides the top variety for each part of the value chain.
-Email is the most common method.
-While we can easily infer email in the value chain, things such as malware in development or credentials in targeting are harder to infer, and so may be underrepresented.
-Malware can be freely available and credentials may be stolen.
-The takeaway is not to think of breaches only in terms of starting or ending.
-Instead, think of them like you might think of a sports team: they are either on the field or preparing to be.
-There are several things attackers must invest in for a breach:
-Development: software or
-content that must be developed to accomplish the actions on the target.
-Targeting: work that identifies exploitable opportunities.
-These overlap heavily with the data varieties that are compromised.
-Distribution: services used to distribute actor content including email, compromised servers and websites.
-Non\-Distribution Services:
-services provided and used by threat actors other than those used for distribution of actor content.
-Cash\-out: methods for converting something (likely the attribute compromised) into currency.
+20

+Value Chain

 Over the past two years the DBIR team has been collecting value chain information, defined as the